zdfowler/diedactic/README.md

 ## Overview

 This tool measures the security performance of `docker-slim` by analyzing pre- and post- "slimmed" images for CVE counts via `clair`.
 Given a list of images, this tool will fetch the images into a private registry for analysis, and provide comparison data on image size and number of CVE vulnerabilities.
-Slimmed images are not guarunteed to be functional and should not be used for production without customization.
+Slimmed images are not guarunteed to be functional and should not be used for production without customization and verification.

 ## Software Requirements

 - Docker-slim - https://github.com/docker-slim/docker-slim - binary preferred over running as a containerized command
 - Klar - https://github.com/optiopay/klar - client runner for Clair (binary)
+- jQ - https://stedolan.github.io/jq/ - CLI-based JSON processor

 Install these binaries in the project root directory by running `run-install-deps.sh`